 The subject of this piece – the Neo Creamback – is roughly half the weight of its G12M-65 Creamback brother.

-So what has that got to do with Impulse Responses?
+So, what has that got to do with speaker responses?

 Take a look at the G12M-65 Creamback and the G12H-75 Creamback or, if you like, the G12M Greenback and the G12H Anniversary.

 All have ferrite magnets, but the M and H indicate weight – Medium (35oz) and Heavy (50oz).

 As you might expect, the H magnet produces a stronger magnetic field.
 Broadly speaking, the effect on the tone is that the speaker cone assembly responds quicker to the input signal giving more impact and perceived tightness and ‘speed’.
 As the cone assembly moves back to its resting place though, the stronger field damps its movement faster, meaning the acoustic output from it stops faster, the perceived effect on tone being that the bass is not as ‘fat’ as the M equivalent.